mendahu/rocket-launch-live-client/README.md

   error: "Error title";
   statusCode: 404; // HTTP status code or null if no response
   message: "Could not find this resource"; //  Custom error string from RLLC
-  server_response: "Server Error Text" // error passed through from server, can be null if no response }
+  server_response: { } // error passed through from server, can be null if no response }
 ```